rare-snark/pyGoL/README.md

 # Usage
 double click it or run it from a terminal window.

-When running from a terminal window, one may resize the window and the game will resize itself to fit the window upon resetting
+When running from a terminal window, one may resize the window and the game will resize itself to fit the window upon resetting.

-To stop the game from running hit `ctrl+c` or forcibly close the window.
+To stop the game from running, press `ctrl+c` or forcibly close the window.

 ```
 -rs RULESET, --rule-set RULESET